Table Of Contents_

 Provided you’ve downloaded the app to your device (iOS or Android), you simply just need to sign up.
 But instead of creating a Tinder profile from scratch, you’ll actually just link your Facebook account to Tinder, and wallah, you’re all signed up.
 Well, almost.
 And while that may sound like a questionable idea, there are actually many more positive aspects to using Facebook for your Tinder profile:

 Once logged you’ll need to tweak your profile a bit in the settings menu, and tell Tinder what sex you’re attracted to, your ideal mate’s age and what proximity you’re willing travel to go for that special someone.
 If you so choose, you can remove or rearrange pics at this point, but if you want to get onto the actual dating part, keep reading.
+And since music is also such an important part of life, as is dating, you should invest in any of the best Android apps for music, and the best part is that most of them are free.

 One of the reasons Tinder is so popular is something that is commonly referred to as the “swipe”.
 The swipe, or swiping indicates if you like or don’t like someone.
 You swipe left on their picture if you don’t like them.
 Or you swipe right on the person’s profile if you do like them.
 After each swipe, you’ll be presented with another profile.